onestardao/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

 * For each trained system and time window, build an effective state `m` in `M_reg` with observables `tau`, `I_cut`, `R_loop`, `A_access`, and `F_frag`.

-*Protocol:*
+**Protocol**

-1. For each system in Class F and Class S, estimate `I_int(m)` using the scale restricted family of cuts and compute `DeltaS_qualia(m)` and `Tension_qualia(m)`.
+1. For each system in Class F and Class S, use encoding `E` to estimate `I_int(m)` via the scale restricted family of cuts and compute `DeltaS_qualia(m)` and `Tension_qualia(m)`.
 2. Record the distribution of `Tension_qualia(m)` values across Class F and Class S.
-3. Repeat the procedure under several choices of encoding parameters within the admissible ranges.
+3. Repeat the procedure under several choices of parameters inside the admissible bounds for `E`.
 4. For each repeat, test whether Class S tends to occupy higher bands than Class F.

-*Metrics:*
+States where `E` declares `m` to be in `S_sing` are excluded from the analysis and logged separately as out of domain.

+**Metrics**

 * Mean and variance of `Tension_qualia(m)` for Class F versus Class S.
 * The fraction of systems in each class that fall into the subject band.
 * Sensitivity of these fractions to changes in encoding parameters within the admissible class.

-*Falsification conditions:*
+**Falsification conditions**

-* If across a wide range of admissible parameter choices, the encoding fails to separate Class F and Class S, so that their `Tension_qualia(m)` distributions overlap almost completely, the encoding is considered ineffective and rejected.
+* If across a wide range of admissible parameter choices for `E`, the encoding fails to separate Class F and Class S, so that their `Tension_qualia(m)` distributions overlap almost completely, `E` is considered ineffective as an instance of `Enc_Q128` and should be retired.
-* If small and arbitrary tweaks of parameters can invert the ordering, so that Class F can be labeled subject like while Class S is labeled non subject without corresponding structural changes, the encoding is considered unstable or unfair and is rejected.
+* If small and arbitrary tweaks of parameters within the admissible bounds can invert the ordering, so that Class F can be labeled subject like while Class S is labeled non subject without corresponding structural changes, `E` is considered unstable or unfair and is rejected as a member of `Enc_Q128`.

-*Semantics implementation note:*
+**Semantics implementation note**

 All observables and functionals are treated as quantities computed from hybrid state descriptions that combine discrete graph structure and continuous fields on nodes and edges.
 No additional discrete or continuous structure is introduced in this experiment beyond what is assumed for `M_consc`.

-*Boundary note:*
+**Boundary note**

-Falsifying TU encoding != solving canonical statement.
-This experiment can only reject particular encodings of Q128.
+Falsifying a particular encoding `E` in `Enc_Q128` does not solve the canonical statement.
+This experiment can only reject that `E` is a useful effective-layer encoding for Q128.
 It cannot prove that any grid is or is not genuinely conscious.

 ---

 ### Experiment 2: Self report correlation under controlled perturbations

-*Goal:*
+**Goal**

-Test whether Q128 tension measures correlate with structured self reports in systems designed to produce internal narratives about their own processing state.
+Fix an encoding `E` in `Enc_Q128`.
+Test whether the tension measures defined by `E` correlate with structured self reports in systems designed to produce internal narratives about their own processing state.

-*Setup:*
+**Setup**

 * Take a set of AI agents that can:

-  * perform tasks in an environment,
+  * perform tasks in an environment, and
   * generate internal self reports about their ongoing state in natural language or a formal code, under instruction.

 * For each agent, construct multiple internal configurations by: